Manashosting.com spams again, so this means war

 There are four steps that need to be taken against Manashosting.com.

-- Forwarding the spam with headers intact to Interserver.net at [email protected], make sure to leave the headers intact.
+1. Forward the spam with headers intact to Interserver.net at abuse@interserver.net, making sure to leave the headers intact.

-- After which the next step is to get the domain name hostingupdates.tk removed from Manashosting.com control.
-As before forward all spam with headers attached to abuse dot.tk with headers intact.
-Header information will look like this this text file.
+2. After which, the next step is to get the domain name hostingupdates.tk removed from Manashosting.com control.
+As before, forward all spam with headers attached to abuse dot.tk with headers intact.
+The header information will look like this text file.

-- Contact Manashosting.com’s network provider, which I am a little shocked to see is Rackspace.
-Forward the spam with headers attached to [email protected].
+3. Contact Manashosting.com’s network provider is Rackspace, which I am a little shocked to see.
+Forward the spam with headers attached to abuse@rackspace.com.
 Make sure to connect as outlined how manashosting.com is connected to the spam.

-- The last and finale contact should be the very provider of Manashosting.com’s domain, publicdomainregistry.com.
-You can reach them at [email protected].
+4. The last and final contact should be the very provider of Manashosting.com’s domain, publicdomainregistry.com.
+You can reach them at compliance@publicdomainregistry.com.
 Which is where you can forward your complaint, as well as details that link the spam to Manashosting.com

 The below pics are copies of the whois info for Manashosting.com and their spam domain hostingupdates.tk.